lorin/systems-reading/README.md

 2015.

-Burgess is the author of the venerable CFEngine configuration management system, and this book is a kind of generalation of CFEngine's notion of convergence to more general principles for designing IT-based systems, based on what Burgess calls promise theory.
+Burgess is the author of the venerable CFEngine configuration management system, and this book is a kind of generalization of CFEngine's notion of convergence to more general principles for designing IT-based systems, based on what Burgess calls promise theory.